Hat Yai Lower Southern Gulf, Thailand Travel Guide

 Hat Yai's evenings present options beyond dining.

-The city offers numerous relaxed daytime pursuits.
+The city offers plenty of relaxed daytime pursuits.

 Consider combining cultural visits with market exploration for a balanced experience.